oracle-samples/oracle-functions-samples/samples/oci-load-file-into-adw-python/README.md

 Your policy should look something like this:
 ```
-Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name=<input-bucket-name>
+Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name='input-bucket'

-Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name=<processed-bucket-name>
+Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name='processed-bucket'

 Allow service objectstorage-<region_identifier> to manage object-family in tenancy
 e.g., Allow service objectstorage-ap-sydney-1 to manage object-family in tenancy